joshsutter/terraform-aws-azure-deps/README.md

-# Scratchpad for AWS deployments using Terraform
+# Scratchpad for AWS and Azure deployments using Terraform